justliam42/MSOE-notes/Classes/CPE 1500/Weeks 9, 10, 11 - Synchronous finite state machines, alternate state machine encodings.md

 Mealy Machine
-- Will look almost identical
+- Will look almost identical to the